Why It Is Important To Clean Your Dog’s Teeth

 Can different types of dog food/treats impact their teeth differently?

 Absolutely!
-Without going too deeply into the ins and outs of your dog’s diet, (that’s a whole other blog in itself and sensitive subject in the canine world) if you think logically, a dog that always eats wet food then his teeth won’t be working against anything ‘scratchy’ to help reduce the build-up.
+Without going too deeply into the ins and outs of your dog’s diet, (that’s a whole other blog in itself and a sensitive subject in the canine world) if you think logically, a dog that always eats wet food then his teeth won’t be working against anything ‘scratchy’ to help reduce the build-up.

 Some people say that feeding kibble helps reduce some of the build-up and likewise, people who feed their dog a raw diet and/or raw meaty bones say that this also helps reduce the build-up of plaque.